ankakulka/tech-scribe/content/posts/Create-new-page-using-Hugo.md

 toc: true
 show_reading_time: true
 omit_header_text: true
-summary: "How to guide for an average user such as content creator or"
+summary: "How to guide for an average user such as content creator"
 ---

-# Create a new page using Hugo Static Site Generator

 ## **USE CASE**